Frequently Asked Questions (FAQs): General Use Permit

 Who are those individuals in the orange jackets, and why are they writing down license plate numbers?

-The individuals in the orange jackets are employees of the contractor hired each year by the county Planning Office to measure the number of peak-hour trips generated by the university.
+The individuals in the orange vests are employees of the contractor hired each year by the county Planning Office to measure the number of peak-hour trips generated by the university.
 The last four digits of each license plate are surveyed for both inbound and outbound traffic on one day each week during the cordon count.
 Cars that have entered and exited the campus within 15 minutes through separate campus entrances are considered “cut-through” traffic and are subtracted from the count.
 Vehicles that enter and exit campus through the same location are not considered “cut-through” traffic—i.e., are considered a trip—since it appears they have dropped off a passenger and contribute to Stanford’s trip generation.

 Do Hospital employees count?
 If not, how do you account for some Hospital employees who may be entering campus and contributing to the GUP peak period commute trips?